 Decatur’s Historic Districts

 Two historic districts have been designated within the City of Decatur.
 These districts are governed by the Historical and Architectural Sites Commission.
 Any changes made to the exterior of any structures with these districts will require a Certificate of Appropriateness.
 Funding may also be available for the rehabilitation any historic structure.

 The City of Decatur has officially designated three National Historic Districts.
 While there is no local governmental authority over these districts, structures within these boundaries may be eligible for funding in the form of grants or tax incentives.

 Available Funding and Incentives

-Currently, there are three main forms of funding or incentives for historic properties.
+Currently, there are two main forms of funding or incentives for historic properties.
 They are as follows:

 State and National

 - Property Tax Assessment Freeze Program (for Historic Residences)

 - Historic Decatur Foundation – (217) 421 – 9000